Z2gK/winfw/README.md

 Parses the output of the windows `netstat -ano` command and outputs basic stats on connections.
 Requires the Linux `whois` command to run.

 TODO: Integrate with the output of `tasklist /svc`, maybe in an improved version.

+## tasklistparse.py

+Script to produce a dictionary of PID:process.
+Code to be integrated later.